Description

 Benchmark

 We used a code that estimates the value of pi as a benchmark.
-The following table illustrates good scaling performance across multiple nodes (40 cores per node) on Rivanna.
+The following table illustrates good scaling performance across multiple nodes (40 cores per node) on the HPC system.

 Nodes Worker nodes Time (s)